mingfang/terraform-provider-k8s/docs/resources/core_v1_endpoints.md

 ######  TypeString

 The application protocol for this port.
 This field follows standard Kubernetes label syntax.
 Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and http://www.iana.org/assignments/service-names).
 Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.
-Field can be enabled with ServiceAppProtocol feature gate.
+This is a beta field that is guarded by the ServiceAppProtocol feature gate and enabled by default.
 #### name

 ######  TypeString